anoma/taiga/book/src/exec.md

 **Initial partial transactions** are the partial transactions that users create at the beginning, spending the notes that will be given to the counterparty once the intents are matched.

-**Note**: For simplicity we assume that intents imply both sending notes and recei1|ving notes.
+**Note**: For simplicity we assume that intents imply both sending notes and receiving notes.

 As a part of the initial partial transaction, users also output **intent token notes**.
 ### Intent tokens